owensgroup/hiptracer/docs/arch.md

 Besides the callback functions, we provide functions that can be used to implement a large variety of tracing, capture, and instrumentation tools for GPU compute programs.
 These functions include simple wrappers over the HIP activity API as well as more complex capture and editing functions.

-## Library Function Listing
+## Library Function Listing (In Progress)
 Below is a listing of all core functionality.

 ### Callback Functions
 When implemented and running with a PRELOADED `libhipcapture.a`, these functions will be executed as any HIP program executes.